 How VR can be able to benefit us?

 1. By making the training process easy

-In the training, VR can help by protecting trainees from dangerous environment.
+In the training, VR can help by protecting trainees from dangerous environments.
 Examples are pilot training, firefighting, etc. So, VR can create such environments virtually.
 It includes real hazardous situations along with its behaviors.